WeblateOrg/weblate/docs/formats.rst

 Supported formats
 =================

-Weblate supports any translation format understood by Translate-toolkit, however each format being slightly different, there might be some issues with formats that are not well tested.
+Weblate supports most translation format understood by the translate-toolkit, however each format being slightly different, there might be some issues with formats that are not well tested.